UML Communication Diagram Template

 Example of an effective communication diagram

-Let’s run through an example of what a working communication diagram/collaboration diagram might look like.
+Let’s run through an example of how you could fill out the communication diagram template.
 Imagine you’re building an app where users can purchase plane tickets.

 First, define all your objects.
 The list might include: